Encourage students to reflect on the negative consequences of bullying using these powerful bullying writing prompts.

 27. A.N.T.I.B.U.L.L.Y.I.N.G – Create an acrostic poem using the phrase anti-bullying.

-28. Describe the top three characteristics of a bully.
-Give specific details.
+28. Describe the top three characteristics of a bully with examples.

-29. An ally is a person on your side.
-In a bullying situation at school, who are students’ best allies for standing up against bullies?
-Why are these individuals good allies?
+29. In a bullying situation at school, who are students’ best allies for standing up against bullies and why?

 30. The answer is “Tell An Adult”.
 Write five different scenarios.